 Let Your Motto Be Resistance: African American Portraits

-This is a modified version of a lesson that accompanies the exhibition Let Your Motto Be Resistance: African American Portraits, organized by the International Center for Photography (http://www.icp.org/site/c.dnJGKJNsFqG/b.2067109/) in conjunction with the National Museum of African American History and Culture (http://nmaahc.si.edu ).
-The works in the exhibition are drawn exclusively from the collections of the National Portrait Gallery.
-Exhibition website: http://www.npg.si.edu/exhibit/motto/index.html
+This lesson can be used in a unit on the Civil Rights Movement or as a part of a Character Education unit focusing on discrimination and stereotyping.
+It is a modified version of a lesson developed for an exhibition organized by the International Center for Photography in conjunction with the National Museum of African American History and Culture.
+The exhibition features works drawn exclusively from the collections of the National Portrait Gallery .

 Language Arts K–12 (from the National Council of Teachers of English and the International Reading Association)

-- Students will examine the images using a guided looking activity to make inferences about the people in the portraits.
+- Students will examine images in a guided looking activity to make inferences about portrait subjects.

-- Students will learn about contributions of African Americans during the twentieth century.
+- Students will learn about the contributions of African Americans in the twentieth century.

-Two 45- to 60-minute class periods for Parts I and II
+Two 45- to 60-minute class periods, plus homework

 - Wynton Marsalis, 2004, by Philippe Levy-Staub (click here )